mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

 * :samp:`$ mpiexec -n {numprocs} python -m mpi4py.futures - [arg] ...`

-Before starting the main script execution, :mod:`mpi4py.futures` splits `MPI.COMM_WORLD` in one master (the process with rank 0 in `MPI.COMM_WORLD`) and 16 workers and connect them through an MPI intercommunicator.
+Before starting the main script execution, :mod:`mpi4py.futures` splits `MPI.COMM_WORLD` in one master (the process with rank 0 in `MPI.COMM_WORLD`) and *numprocs - 1* workers and connects them through an MPI intercommunicator.
 Afterwards, the master process proceeds with the execution of the user script code, which eventually creates :class:`MPIPoolExecutor` instances to submit tasks.
 Meanwhile, the worker processes follow a different execution path to serve the master.
 Upon successful termination of the main script at the master, the entire MPI execution environment exists gracefully.
 In case of any unhandled exception in the main script, the master process calls ``MPI.COMM_WORLD.Abort(1)`` to prevent deadlocks and force termination of entire MPI execution environment.

 .. warning::